aroliant/guides/_docs/raspberrypi-cobol.md

 ## Introduction
-This is the guide to install the Cobol Compiler on Raspberry pi.
+This is the guide to install the Cobol Compiler on Raspberry Pi.

 ## Installation